Meet The Team

 My experience working as a therapist and teacher has given me a unique toolbox and ability to understand both my role as a therapist and how I can do better to actively fight systemic mistreatment of BIPOC and the LGBTQIA+ community.

-Saleena (she/her) is a 33 year old professional living in Southern California and is the Virtual Admin for TRT Group.
-She has been in client relations for over 10 years.
+Saleena (she/her) is a 34 year old professional living in Southern California and is the Administrative Coordinator for TRT Group.
+She has been in client relations for over 10 years and currently holds an Associates in Arts and Humanties.
 She knows how to be both professional and down to earth with both clients and staff.
 Saleena thinks mental health is incredibly important and is glad to be working in a field she’s passionate about.
-Some of her hobbies are hiking, traveling, and medicinal botany.

 Let's Talk